deepfence/PacketStreamer/README.md

     sensor --config /etc/packetstreamer/sensor-local.yaml
 ```

-Then some live traffic can be generated on the host (sensor is running with
-`--net=host` and `NET_ADMIN` capability, so it's capturing all the packets
+The sensor requires `--net=host` and `NET_ADMIN` capability in order to capture all of the packets on the host.
-on the host):

 ```bash
 echo 'GET http://some_ip:80' | vegeta attack -rate 100 -duration 5m | tee results.bin | vegeta report
 ```

-The dump file is available in `$HOME/container_tmp/dump_file`.
+The `pcap` dump file is available in `$HOME/container_tmp/dump_file`.

-# Testing on Vagrant
+## Testing on Vagrant

 On a single host, you may use [Vagrant](https://www.vagrantup.com) to run sensor and receiver hosts easily:

-Install Vagrant according to [the official instructions](https://www.vagrantup.com/downloads):

- * By default, Vagrant uses Virtualbox, but you can also use [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt), which can be installed with `vagrant plugin install vagrant-libvirt`
+Install Vagrant according to [the official instructions](https://www.vagrantup.com/downloads).
+By default, Vagrant uses Virtualbox; you should install [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt), using `vagrant plugin install vagrant-libvirt`.

 Start the two Vagrant VMs, `receiver` and `sensor`: